LET US SANCTIFY THE HOUSE OF GOD

 Where are the “Hezekiahs” of our generation?

-Prayer: My Dear Heavenly Father, here I am today; make me a true reformer, the Hezekiah of this generation, that will teach and lead others to carry out the rubbish that has piled up in Your house, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I present myself to You today as the Hezekiah of this generation who will lead and teach others to carry out all the rubbish that has piled up in the Church, in Jesus’ name.
 Amen.